rogerdahl/ws2812b-neopixel-emulator/README.md

 ##### OpenGL

 You also need OpenGL drivers.
-These are specific to your graphics card and there's a good chance you already have them.
+These are specific to your graphics card and you probably already have them.
 If they appear to be missing, it's worth a try to set up the Mesa drivers:

     $ sudo apt-get install mesa-common-dev (*install these only if you need them*)

-##### Compiler and stuff

-    $ sudo apt-get install build-essential

-##### source

-Grab this code directly via `git`. `cd` to the directory, then:
+Now you should be able to compile and run:

     $ make.sh && ./emulator